-The VA IRRRL streamline refinance is no different than an “ordinary” refinance when it comes to calculating how long it takes to recoup your closing costs — whatever math equation you use for a normal refinance can also apply when doing an IRRRL refinance.
+The VA IRRRL or Streamline Refinance is no different from an “ordinary” refinance when it comes to calculating how long it takes to recoup your closing costs — whatever math equation you use for a normal refinance can also apply when doing an IRRRL.

-Probably the most common way to calculate how long it takes to recoup the closing costs is to do the math like this:
+Probably the most common way to calculate how long it would take to recoup the closing costs is to do the math like this:

 First – calculate how much your loan balance is going up from closing costs.

-Second – calculate how much you’re going to save in principle and interest on your monthly mortgage payment.
+Second – calculate how much you’re going to save in principal and interest on your monthly mortgage payment.

 Third – divide your total closing costs by your monthly savings to arrive at a number of months.

 - Your loan balance is going up $1,000 from closing costs.

-- Your monthly savings in principle and interest is $100.
+- Your monthly savings in principal and interest is $100.

 - $1,000 / $100 = 10 months to recoup your closing costs.

-Yes, there are plenty of other ways to calculate your savings and/or how long it will take you to recoup your closing costs but this is just one simple way that you can easily estimate how long it will take to recoup your closing costs when doing a VA IRRRL — or any other refinance for that matter.
+Yes, there are plenty of other ways to calculate your savings and/or how long it will take you to recoup your closing costs but this is just one simple way that you can easily estimate how long it will take to recoup the costs when doing a VA IRRRL — or any other refinance for that matter.

 Ready to get a VA refinance quote and find out more?